Vaibhav3046/Capston_project/README.md

 Capstone Project
 Hello Folks,
 I am excited to finally announce the Capstone Project.
-This project is my opportunity to present my Business Analytics skills.
+This project presenting my Business Analytics skills.
 The project includes Financial Data of Western countries.
 I used my Business analytics skills and perform Statistical analysis using various Tools and Technologies i have learned.
-Presenting my project using Slides/PPT with reference to the below mentioned actionables and using of relevant tools and technologies to derive Insights from data and Make a Dashboard to show my analysis.
+Presenting the project using Slides/PPT with reference to the below mentioned actionables and using of relevant tools and technologies to derive Insights from data andi i Made a Dashboard to show my analysis.

 Problem Statement: